makersacademy/rps-challenge/README.md

 **Improvements that are possible**

 * Some refactoring of code between P1 and P2.
 (String to symbol conversions)
-* Implement 2 player option
+* Implement human 2 player option
 * Improve app.rb tests
 * Incorporate better web coding so that 3 results pages (for wins, losses and draws) are not needed